Conferences, Research, and Outreach

 Special Education and Charter Schools

 The Institute has been involved in a number of ways in activities designed to enhance the ability of charter schools to meet the needs of students with disabilities.
 In 2011, the Institute organized a pathbreaking symposium on Special Education and Charter Schools.
 The Institute has also collaborated with the Illinois Network of Charter Schools to organize a series of trainings on special education for charter schools.
+Training materials and presentations are posted here.

 Education in the Context of Poverty and Homelessness